This article was originally written on December 12, 2017. It was updated on October 21, 2020.

-In the spirit of the holidays and giving, many of you will be copping kicks for others, and another set of you will cop kicks from someone.
-It’s Christmas time, it’s one of the best times to gift a sneakerhead (or anyone, for that matter).
+In the spirit of the holidays coming up and in giving, many of you will be copping kicks for others, and another set of you will cop kicks from someone else.
+It’s Holiday Season, it’s one of the best times to gift a sneakerhead (or anyone, for that matter).

 But what about those less fortunate than we are?
 Those that would love to have one decent pair of kicks just to wear everyday?
-I’m certain that you probably give when you can, and that you’re probably a very helpful and altruistic person.
+I’m certain that you probably give when you can, and that you’re likely a very helpful and altruistic person.
 But have you thought about donating some of your kicks?
-If not, I have a few good reasons why donation around this time of year may be a good option to think about.
+Especially in this time and place we are in right now?
+If not, I have a few good reasons why donation around this time of year, and especially during this pandemic may be a good option to think about.

 You’ve Had A Pair Laying Around For Years That You Don’t Even Wear Anymore.

 If your kicks are collecting dust because you don’t wear them anymore, you probably won’t miss them, so go ahead and drop them off at a donation center of at your local store’s donation drive.
-This excludes some grails, of course, unless you feel that inclined to donate some real heat.
+It probably goes without saying that this excludes those gently-used, exclusive sneakers that can still fetch you money, unless you feel that inclined to donate some real heat.

 They’re Good And Worn, Which Means You’ll Probably Wear Them Less And Replace Them.

 We all do it, don’t front.
 Everyone replaces shoes, it’s literally an inherent characteristic of sneakerheads.
 If you have some shoes that has gotten their worth in use and mileage, go ahead and donate them, given that they are in that “gently used/worn” condition.
 Use discretion and good judgment in deciding what that means.